Carnegie Mellon University

 Degree timeline

-The ECE/Thailand M.S. is a two-year program with one year on the Carnegie Mellon campus and one year on the CMKL campus in Thailand.
+The ECE/Thailand MS program is a two-year program, with one year on the Carnegie Mellon campus and one year on the CMKL campus in Thailand.

 Faculty advising

-Students will be supervised by two faculty advisors, one each from Carnegie Mellon and CMKL University, respectively.
-The advisors will assist with course selection and other elements of the M.S.
-Program, based on the student's background and academic goals.
-All requirements of the current ECE M.S.
-Program apply to the ECE/Thailand M.S.
-Program, as well.
+Students will be supervised by two faculty advisors, one from Carnegie Mellon and one from CMKL University.
+The advisors will assist with course selection and other elements of the MS program based on the student's background and academic goals.
+All requirements of the current ECE MS program apply to the ECE/Thailand MS program as well.

 About CMKL University

-Established as a collaboration between Carnegie Mellon University and King Mongkut's Institute of Technology Ladkrabang, CMKL University will provide cutting-edge engineering research and education in Southeast Asia.
-By bridging world-class partnerships with local context, CMKL makes technologies accessible to its society and creates innovations that will benefit Thailand and the Southeast Asia region.
-By applying Carnegie Mellon’s globally acclaimed research and education programs within a regional context, CMKL tackles challenges that will drive future development of Thailand and the ASEAN (Association of Southeast Asian Nations) community.
+Established as a collaboration between Carnegie Mellon University and King Mongkut's Institute of Technology Ladkrabang, CMKL University provides cutting-edge engineering research and education in Southeast Asia.
+By bridging world-class partnerships with local context, CMKL makes technologies accessible to its society and creates innovations that will benefit Thailand and Southeast Asia at large.
+By applying Carnegie Mellon’s globally acclaimed research and education programs within a regional context, CMKL tackles challenges that will drive the future development of Thailand and the ASEAN (Association of Southeast Asian Nations) community.

 Thai partner information

-CMKL University in association with King Monkut’s Institute of Technology Ladkrabang.
+CMKL University operates in association with King Monkut’s Institute of Technology Ladkrabang.